Timing is everything, especially when it comes to determining how to start an affiliate program for your business.

 Anyone can be an affiliate, right?

-We’ve seen a huge influx of website traffic and purchases from affiliate referrals… only to have it followed by refunds and returns.
-These were just not our ideal customers to begin with.
+We’ve seen a huge influx of website traffic and income from affiliate marketing from referrals… only to have it followed by refunds and returns.
+These were just not our ideal customers, to begin with.

 It’s not just a hassle.
 It’s a total waste of money and resources to try to get everything straightened out.